What is the NBA Development League?

 How long is the D-League season?

 The NBA D-League season consists of a 50-game schedule, from late November to early April.
 The playoffs begin shortly after the regular season.
 Each team plays 24 regular season home games, and the majority of games are played on weekend dates.
 The NBA D-League season is showcased during the season at two big events.
 During the NBA All-Star Weekend, the D-Leaguers play their very own All-Star game and also compete in a dunk contest and three-point shootout.
-The other event is called the D-League Showcase, where every team in the league plays two games over four days in one D-League city, giving NBA GMs, scouts and player personnel directors an opportunity to see every player in one setting.
+The other event is called the D-League Showcase, where every team in the league plays two games over four days, giving NBA GMs, scouts and player personnel directors an opportunity to see every player in one setting.
+Reno will play host to the 2014 NBA D-League Showcase for the third consecutive season.

 Where do NBA D-League players come from?

-NBA D-League teams acquire players through a draft, NBA player assignments, NBA camp allocations, tryouts and a returning player pool.
+NBA D-League teams acquire players through a draft, NBA player assignments, NBA training camp allocations, tryouts and a returning player pool.
 What separates players in the NBA D-League from other minor league systems is that players do not sign contracts with specific NBA D-League teams.
 Instead, all players sign a one-year NBA D-League Standard Player Contract with the league itself.
 All players are relieved of their contractual obligations if they sign a contract with an NBA team at any point in the season.
-Below please find descriptions of the various techniques that NBA D-League teams employ to fill their rosters:
+Here are descriptions of the various ways NBA D-League teams can fill their rosters:

 Draft: Players who signed a D-League contract but are not retained by their previous teams are eligible for the NBA D-League Draft, along with new players who sign with the league.
 The NBA D-League Draft takes place prior to the start of each season, often in early November.